Siege of Ctesiphon (637): Prelude

 By mid-December of 636, Muslims gained the Euphrates and camped outside Babylon.
 The Sassanian forces in Babylon are said to have been commanded by Piruz Khosrow, Hormuzan, Mihran Razi and Nakhiragan.
 Whatever the reason, it is in fact that the Sassanids were unable to oppose a significant resistance to the Muslims.
-Hormuzan withdrew with his forces to his province of Ahwaz, after which the other Persian generals returned their units and retreated to the north.
+Hormuzan withdrew with his forces to his province of Khuzistan, after which the other Persian generals returned their units and retreated to the north.

 After the withdrawal of Sassanian forces, citizens of Babylon formally surrendered.
 They were granted protection to the unusual condition of jizya's payment.
 Some collaborated with the victorious Muslims against the Sassanids and provided valuable information on the disposition of Persian forces.
 Some Babylon engineers are said to have been employed for the construction of roads and bridges.
 While the bulk of the Muslims stationed at Babylon, Zuhra received from Sa'd the order of chasing the Sassanids who had withdrawn from the city before they could concentrate somewhere else and oppose a new resistance.
 The Arab-Muslim avant-garde at the command of Zuhra attacked the Persians and struck their backs at Sūrā, breaking into Sasanian and prompting them to withdraw to Deir Ka'b.
 Zuhra then marched on Deir Ka'b, where he defeated a Sasanian detachment, providing protection to the people under the same conditions accorded to the inhabitants of Babylon.

 At the beginning of January 637, the Muslim avant-garde of Zuhra reached Kūthā, seventeen kilometers from Ctesiphon, where the Persians made the last attempt to oppose the Arabs.
 Sassanid detachment had among its members a dehqan, named Shahryār, who was killed in a duel by a Muslim belonging to probably the elite of the Mubarizun.

 In the second week of January 637, the Muslim avant-garde reached Sābāṭ (Valashabad), at 7 km. about the Sassanian capital, without finding any Persian garrisons, even though it normally stays there.
 The population was afforded protection under the same conditions as paying jizya.
 The Muslims then occupied the whole area to the door of Ctesiphon.